scottkuhl/BlazorStaticWebApp/README.md

 - **Localization**: Resource files are available for multiple language support.
 The default language is based on the browser, but a component is available that allows the user to change their language.

+- **Navigation Menu**: The side navigation switches to include bottom navigation on smaller screens.

 - **Privacy**: A sample privacy page is included as well as a [GDPR cookie compliance banner](https://github.com/majorimi/blazor-components/blob/master/.github/docs/GdprConsent.md).